intel/rohd-hcl/doc/components/sort.md

 # Sort

-ROHD HCL provides a module to perform sort of a list of logic.
+ROHD HCL provides a component to perform sort of a list of Logic.
 As of now, we have

 - [Bitonic Sort](#bitonic-sort)